Investigation Guide

 Why do address search results sometimes show old information?

-Public record sources and aggregators are updated on different schedules.
+Public record sources and aggregators update on different schedules.
 An address that appeared in a court filing or voter record two years ago may still surface in search results even if the person has since moved.
-I always look for multiple sources pointing to the same location before treating an address as current.
+The USPS processes more than 35 million change-of-address requests annually, which means people move frequently enough that any static snapshot can fall behind.
+Looking for multiple sources pointing to the same location, rather than relying on one result, is the most reliable way to assess whether an address is current.

 Are relative addresses useful when the main address is outdated?

 Often, yes.
-When direct address history has gone cold, looking at addresses associated with known relatives can sometimes lead to the current location — especially if someone has moved back to a family area or is living near family members.
+When direct address history has gone cold, looking at addresses associated with known relatives can lead to the current location, especially if someone has moved back to a family area or is living near family members.
+I have found this to be one of the most reliable workarounds when a subject's own record shows stale data.
+Our guide on finding someone's relatives explains how to work through associate records systematically.

 Can I use these searches for jobs, housing, or insurance decisions?